caschw/MsDevShow.ShownoteStyleStripper/README.md

 ### MsDevShow.ShownoteStyleStripper

-This tool is optimized for removing extraneous styles and HTML elements that persist after conversting shownotes from HTML into Markdown.
+This tool is optimized for removing extraneous styles and HTML elements that persist after converting shownotes from HTML into Markdown.
 Inline stlyes and spans just get in the way.

-The Core logic is three regex files located in the Common Project.
+The core logic is three regex files located in the Common Project.
+Anything that matches the regex patterns get replaced with an empty string.
 A UWP interface exists for those just wanting to try it out and a Windows Service exists to let the conversion happen automatically.

 ### Installing the service